cookiecad/mcp-runner/README.md

 # mcp-runner

-A TypeScript SDK for running MCP (Model Context Protocol) servers with process reuse capabilities.
+A TypeScript SDK and CLI for running MCP (Model Context Protocol) servers.

 ## Overview

 `mcp-runner` is designed to facilitate the execution of MCP servers based on configurations defined in `cline_mcp_settings.json`.
 It supports reusable server processes and controlled cleanup, allowing multiple operations to be performed using the same server instance.

+You can call it from the command line or use it as a library in your own TypeScript projects or even from other MCP servers.

 ## Features